pfheatwole/thesis/source/canopy_geometry.rst

    Parafoil ribs are the internal structure that produce the desired section profile at specific points along the span.

+* The big idea behind using section profiles is that:

+  1. They hide a lot of the geometric complexity.
+It's much MUCH easier to just say "NACA 24018" versus specifying the entire set of points.

+  2. They enable analyzing the 2D sections independently from the 3D wing.
+     It's not a perfect match, but you have a lot of control over the final 3D aerodynamics by choosing the 2D profiles.

+  3. You can precompute the section coefficients, thus saving a ton of time when solving the 3D flow field (especially if viscous effects are included).

 Section profiles
 ----------------